AdaCore/training_material/courses/spark_essentials/150_spark_boundary/03-software_boundary.rst

 * Packages can have between 1 and 4 sections:

-  - package spec visible and private parts, package body declarations and statements
+  - package spec visible and private sections, package body declarations and statements
   - :ada:`SPARK_Mode` can be :ada:`On` for some sections then :ada:`On` or
     :ada:`Off` for the remaining sections